GreatThingsTakeTime/GreatThingsTakeTime.github.io/_posts/2023-11-21-credibility-for-attributes.markdown

 Here is what happened.
 I was hired as a product manager, and I spent the first 6 months working as an engineer.
 I learned a new technology, and documented structural  barriers to innovation before moving to the product team.

 As a product manager I interviewed people from various departments to validate my findings, and they were sound.
-After two weeks, I presented a diagnosis, a guiding policy, and a set of actionable coherent actions to the owners.
+After two weeks, I presented a diagnosis, a guiding policy, and a set of practical coherent actions to the owners.

 I got pats on my back.
 The CTO “could not agree more with me”, and the CEO gave me an enthusiastic “F*ck!
 He is right!”.
 Given my somber diagnosis, this felt way too easy, but I pushed it forward anyway, and I asked to discuss it with the board, the next day if possible.